julien-lin/reactBundleSymfony/README.md

 **Available languages :** [🇬🇧 English](README.md) | [🇫🇷 Français](README.fr.md)

-## 💝 Soutenir le projet
+## 💝 Support the project

-Si ce bundle vous est utile, envisagez de [devenir sponsor](https://github.com/sponsors/julien-lin) pour soutenir le développement et la maintenance de ce projet open source.
+If this bundle is useful to you, consider [becoming a sponsor](https://github.com/sponsors/julien-lin) to support the development and maintenance of this open source project.

 ## 📦 Installation